benswift/benswift.github.io/_drafts/THE-ben-swift-opinion.md

 ---
-title: AI systems in Higher Education: feedback loops, opportunities and things to watch out for
+title: "AI systems in Higher Education: feedback loops, opportunities and things to watch out for"
 ---

 AI applications are already part of the Higher Education experience for